 - other services available with the loan; and

-- whether mortgage loan insurance is required and the premium payable.
+- whether mortgage loan insurance is required based on the borrower’s equity share in the property, and the premium payable.

-You should get detailed information about home loans from three lenders and compare the The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs., especially the amount of interest and hidden charges.
+You should get detailed information about home loans from three lenders and compare the costs, especially the amount of interest and hidden charges.
 One way to do this is through a mortgage broker.

 Many lenders use a very low interest rate for a short initial period of the loan to attract borrowers.
 However, make sure a loan is cost-effective for the whole term.
 Use the average annual percentage rate over five to seven years to compare the real cost of each loan.
 The lender can quote this rate.

 The lender usually calculates interest on home loans daily or on a particular day in each month (monthly rests) or, rarely, each quarter (quarterly rests).
-Usually, the borrower repays the principal loan amount and the interest in corresponding monthly or quarterly instalments.
-Some lenders allow repayments to be made fortnightly.
+Usually, the borrower repays the principal loan amount and the interest in corresponding monthly or fortnightly instalments.
 Usually, the more frequent the rests and the instalments, the cheaper the loan.
 Repaying the loan by fortnightly instalments in advance (not in arrears) can significantly reduce the cost of the loan.
 Interest savings can be considerable if you accelerate your repayments.

 Lenders decide how much to lend by considering:

 - the proportion of the price that the borrower pays (the borrower’s equity);

 - the borrower’s financial position, age and credit history; and